 The effectiveness of non-chemical products and methods depends on many variables.
 In some cases they work just as well as chemical alternatives, and on others they do not.
 That’s why the city’s approach is to start with non-chemical products and methods and only switch to other methods if needed.

 Will the appearance of parks, fields and other landscaping decline as a result of the new plan?

-They could.
-In 2016-17, the city conducted an informal 15-month pilot program at 10 school sites under its maintenance responsibility.
+The city conducted an informal 15-month pilot program at 10 school sites under its maintenance responsibility.
 (The city has agreements with the three districts to maintain portions of some school sites.)
 The sites showed a greater number of weeds and burrowing rodents during this time, with a moderate effect on the athletic fields’ aesthetics and playability (ability of the fields to be used without significant concerns about trips and falls, unevenness of the turf, etc.).
 During the pilot program, city staff received relatively few complaints about field conditions.
-City staff will monitor the appearance of its landscaping and include this information when it reports back to the City Council after the first year of full implementation.
+City staff will monitor the appearance of its landscaping and include this information when it reports back to the City Council after the first year of full implementation in 2019.

 Is using non-chemical products and methods more expensive?

 In many cases, yes.
 Costs include the time required to implement the more natural methods and the cost of the products needed.
 The city estimates the new plan will result in an increased cost of approximately $1 million a year.
 City staff will track the costs during the first full year of implementation to determine the projected actual cost in the future.

 Under the new plan, how will the city decide what products and approaches to use and when?

 When monitoring shows that pest treatment is needed, the city will decide which products and approaches to use based on these criteria:

 Least hazardous to human health